xiaoyunyang/looseleaf-node/README.md

 3. `npm run build` or `yarn build` - Build the project.
 If you don't have hot reloading enabled, you have to run this after making changes to your source code to allow the changes to take effect next time you start the server.
 This is undesirable and there are a few workarounds, in particular, nodemon and react-hot-reloader, which will be discussed in more detail below.

+	>The `bundle.js` file will be served from memory by the development server.
+For production builds, you'll want to use `npm run build` to build an optimized bundle.js, which will be saved to the filesystem.

 4. Run the app:

 	* To run the server in development mode, do the following, which starts the server to automomatically listen on port 3000: [http://localhost:3000/](http://localhost:3000/).